Suggest a partner

 Who I’m looking for

-Anyone who can get books to kids, formally or informally: classrooms and school libraries, after-school and summer programs, shelters with children’s programs, clinic and waiting-room shelves, faith groups, youth sports teams, Little Free Library stewards, rural schools and libraries anywhere in New Mexico.
+Anyone who can get books to kids, formally or informally: classrooms and school libraries, after-school and summer programs, shelters with children’s programs, clinic and waiting-room shelves, faith groups, youth sports teams, Little Free Library stewards, and rural schools and libraries that can pick up at the warehouse or take a shipment.
 If kids end up holding books, you qualify.

 The honest fine print